SCIENTIFICALLY PROVEN • REVOLUTIONARY

 — Barb Kaner, Tiffany Cattle Company

-Shift Beef Calves from Surviving to Thriving
+Shift Beef Cattle from Surviving to Thriving

 The active ingredient of FerAppease is a synthetic analogue of the Maternal Bovine Appeasing Substance (MBAS).
 MBAS is a naturally occurring substance that is secreted by the skin of the mammary gland of lactating animals, eliminating stress in all beef cattle treated.